mahadidev7/mahadidev7/README.md

 <h4 align="center">------------------------------------------------------------------------------------------------------------------------------------</h4>

 I'm a high-level experience in web design and frontend development knowledge, producing quality work with 1.5 years experience. <br/>
 love to work with people in order to build things that matter.
 Hi!
-I’m a professional Front-End Developer. <br/> I am an expert on  <br/>
+I’m a professional Front-End Developer. <br/> I am an expert on

-JavaScript frameworks: React JS and Next JS.
-I also have solid foundations in HTML5, CSS3, Bootstrap, Tailwind, Material UI, and ECMAScript. <br/>
+JavaScript frameworks:  <br/> React JS and Next JS.
+I also have solid foundations in HTML5, CSS3, Bootstrap, Tailwind, Material UI, and ECMAScript. ||

-Database: Firebase, Mysql. <br/>
+Database:  <br/> Firebase, Mysql. ||

-UI/UX: Figma. <br/>
+UI/UX:  <br/> Figma. ||

 App: React-Native expo. <br/>